bitsbard/semanticBookRecommender/README.md

 # **Book Recommendations with Text Vectorization and Cosine Similarity**

+**Project Overview:**
+Using a comprehensive dataset sourced from Goodreads, a popular book review and recommendation platform, my goal is to build a system that can recommend books based on user preferences.
+My work begins with meticulous data setup and exploratory analysis, utilizing tools like Pandas for data manipulation, NumPy for numerical operations, and Matplotlib for visualizing data insights.
+By integrating with Google Colab and Google Drive, I ensure seamless data access and manipulation.
+The initial phase of my project involves loading, cleaning, and conducting a preliminary analysis of the dataset, focusing on key features such as book ratings, page counts, and language distributions.
+This foundational work sets the stage for the subsequent, more intricate phases of feature engineering, similarity computation, and recommendation generation.

+**Technical Details:**
 **I. Data Setup and Exploratory Analysis**
 - **Environment Setup**
   - Import essential libraries: pandas, numpy, matplotlib, Google Colab drive.